 The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make certain estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Accordingly, actual results could differ significantly from those estimates.
-Significant estimates for the College are management's estimate of depreciation on assets over their estimated useful lives, net pension liability, net OPEB liability, pension and OPEB related deferred inflows and outflows of resources, and the current portion of accrued compensated absences.
+Significant estimates for the College are management's estimate of depreciation on assets over their estimated useful lives, net pension liability, net OPEB liability, pension and OPEB related deferred inflows and outflows of resources, the current portion of accrued compensated absences and estimates related to lease and subscription terms, discount rates, and variable payments.